-The powerful suction and brush can take on tough pet hair.
-Maintains suction even when using the extendable hose.
+The powerful suction and brush help pick up tough pet hair.
+Maintains suction even with extendable hose.
 Canister is easy to remove and clean.
-Swivel head works well to get around corners and under furniture.
+Swivel head works well in corners and under furniture.

 Top-heavy and doesn't work well on hard floors.

-Has a swiveling functionality and is lightweight, making it easy to maneuver.
-The special odor trapping filters reduce pet smells, and a easy transition between carpet and hardwood flooring make it an all-in-one machine.
+Has a swiveling functionality and is lightweight and easy to maneuver.
+The special odor-trapping filters reduce pet smells and easy transition between carpet and hardwood flooring make it a versatile machine.

 Vacuum can get clogged easily.

-Lightweight and no assembly required.
+A lightweight vacuum with no assembly required.
 Includes plenty of handy attachments for various needs.
 Clears under furniture easily.
-The removable handle with long reach is a useful feature liked by many.
-Affordable price point.
+Removable handle has a long reach.
+Affordable.

 Suction could be better.
 Plastic housing is not durable.